 The U.S. academic calendar typically runs from September to May and can be divided into two academic terms of 16-18 weeks known as semesters.
 Alternatively, some schools may operate on a quarter or trimester system of multiple terms of 10-12 weeks.

 Cost of Education

 Most U.S. colleges and universities will require international undergraduate and graduate students to demonstrate their knowledge and English language proficiency as part of the admissions process through standardized tests.
 These tests are valuable as a common measure of the skills and abilities of people from different educational backgrounds.
-Most U.S. colleges and universities require that you take one or more standardized admissions tests in order to gain entrance into their programs.
-SAT, ACT, GRE, MCAT, LSAT, TOEFL, IELTS .scores on these tests will play a role in determining whether or not you are admitted to your schools of choice.
+Most U.S. colleges and universities require that you take one or more standardized admissions tests in order to gain entrance into their programs: SAT, ACT, GRE, MCAT, LSAT, TOEFL, IELTS depending on the academic level and course of study.
+The scores on these tests will play a role in determining whether or not you are admitted to your schools of choice.

 Post Graduate – 6.0 to 6.5 in IELTS/ 90 TOEFL IBT/ GRE 290 to 300 or GMAT 450 to 500